pfraces-games/invaders/README.md

 ### v0.8.0

 - [ ] Add multiple stages increasing invaders velocity on each stage
+  - Change scene init by using a matrix
 - [ ] Show credits when winning the game

 ## Backlog